Redracer93/Decentralized-Lightning-Service-Provider_DLSP/README.md

         CHANNEL_FAILED_ATTEMPTS_LIMIT=3
         DELAY_CHANNEL_PROCESSING=250

-### 3.3.8 Capacity Market Configuration
+### 3.3.8 Multiple Offers Configuration

-Liquidity Markers can configure the maximum number of channels pending opening and run the DLSP.
+Liquidity Makers can configure the maximum number of channels pending opening and run the DLSP.
 New inbound requests are not possible once the maximum number of channels pending opening is reached.
 This behavior can be configured by setting the following options:

 **MAX_PENDING_OPENING** = The maximum number of channels that are pending opening. <br />